BreakZero/build-logic/README.md

 Managed by local file
 1. In project `gradle` folder, create a catalog file named `libs.versions.toml`
 2. Refer `default.versions.toml` to full you local version catalog
-> Note: You have to add some default that used in plugin, search `findLibrary` or `findBundle` in content
+> Note: You have to add some default(default.versions.toml) that used in plugin, cause plugins need them.

 ### Step 3
 Sync the project, and you can use it like below.<br>